masonstevens95/LivingRoomLightsControl-EGR597Project/README.md

 # LivingRoomLightsControl-EGR597Project

 This was my final project for EGR 597, IoT application for living room lights control from an Android Application.
-Further, this project incorporates a previous project where I combined a SparkFun project and a project from Scott Lawson.
+This was my first experience with Kotlin.
+Further, thisproject incorporates a previous project where I combined a SparkFun project and a project from Scott Lawson.
 Links to both final papers are shown below:

 597 final: https://docs.google.com/document/d/1iuoqEenTKpVfca7WioLBCigj5uZQ7NyHbThl7DY8EbE/edit?usp=sharing